brendanhuddleston18/reading-notes/README.md

 ## Description

-This website is a place for my notes to live and breath!
+This website is a place for my notes to live and breathe!
 I will be updating these notes everyday for Code 102 and 201!

 You can reach me at [LinkedIn Profile](https://www.linkedin.com/in/brendan-huddleston-17b745b9/)